Sangeet01/ganga3D/README.md

 7. Ulrich, E. L., et al. (2008).
 BioMagResBank. *Nucleic Acids Research*, 36(suppl_1), D402-D408.
 8. Sawada, Y., et al. (2012).
 RIKEN tandem mass spectral database (ReSpect) for phytochemicals. *Phytochemistry*, 82, 38-45.

+## Acknowledgments
+This project utilized ChatGPT for code generation and preliminary testing, Gemini for debugging, and xAI for optimizations.
+The core algorithm was designed entirely by me, and rigorous testing is being conducted to ensure its validity and robustness.

 ## Licensing
 Users must ensure compliance with the licenses of the training datasets (e.g., CC BY 4.0 for MassBank, CC0 for GNPS).
 The pre-computed predictions are shared for research purposes only.